Justitia: Fair and Efficient Scheduling of Task-parallel LLM Agents with Selective Pampering: Introduction

 \section{Introduction}

-The recent years have witnessed the boom of large language models (LLMs)~\cite{naveed2023comprehensive} in revolutionizing various fields~\cite{thirunavukarasu2023large,gu2023llm,jablonka202314}.
-In particular, for enlarged input size or enhanced output quality, it has become increasingly popular to address a real-world problem with a set of correlated LLM inferences~\cite{chern2023factool,wang2022self}, which we call an LLM application.
-For example, to summarize a very large file, multiple parallel inference tasks would be launched each processing one file partition~\cite{lin2024parrot}; to solve a complex mathematical problem, multiple searching directions need to be explored until a satisfiable answer is obtained~\cite{fu2024efficiently}.
-Such LLM applications are prevalently served in shared GPU clusters, where users usually expect to get the final output as early as possible~\cite{lin2024parrot,tan2025towards}, without being remarkably delayed by competing users~\cite{vtc,fairserve}.
+The recent years have witnessed the boom of large language models (LLMs)~\cite{naveed2023comprehensive} in revolutionizing various fields~\cite{thirunavukarasu2023large,gu2023llm,luo2025large}.
+In particular, it has become increasingly popular to address realistic problems with \emph{LLM agents}, which usually contain a set of parallel inference tasks.
+For example, to summarize a very large file, multiple parallel inferences would be launched, each processing one file partition~\cite{lin2024parrot}; besides, to solve a complex mathematical problem, multiple searching directions need to be explored concurrently, until a satisfiable answer is obtained~\cite{fu2024efficiently}.
+Moreover, such LLM agents are prevalently served in \emph{shared GPU servers}, where users usually expect to get the final output as early as possible~\cite{lin2024parrot,tan2025towards}---without being remarkably delayed by competitors~\cite{vtc,fairserve}.

-However, existing LLM serving systems fail to behave well for scheduling LLM applications.
-For example, the mainstream LLM framework, vLLM~\cite{vllm}, schedules LLM inference requests in a First-Come-First-Serve (FCFS) manner, which suffers from the head-of-line-blocking problem.
-Such a problem also exists for another recently-proposed scheduler, Parrot~\cite{lin2024parrot}, which applies FCFS at the application level.
-Meanwhile, to ensure fairness, the VTC scheduler~\cite{vtc} is proposed to fairly allocate the serving resources among different users.
-However, this method forces each application to use its fair share in contention, resulting in postponed completion.
-It is thus desirable to devise a scheduler particularly for LLM applications that can behave well in both \emph{efficiency} (i.e., short average completion time) and \emph{fairness} (i.e., guarantee that no application be delayed by the mis-behaviors of others).
+However, existing LLM serving systems fail to behave well in both efficiency and fairness for task-parallel LLM agents.
+For example, mainstream LLM frameworks~\cite{vllm,zheng2024sglang} schedule LLM inference requests in a \emph{First-Come-First-Serve} (FCFS) manner, being inefficient due to \emph{head-of-line-blocking}.
+Meanwhile, while prioritizing short jobs~\cite{qiu2024efficient,shahout2024don} can improve efficiency, it however incurs starvation.
+To ensure fairness, the VTC scheduler~\cite{vtc} is proposed to fairly allocate the serving resources among different users.
+However, this method forces each agent to only use its fair share, resulting in postponed completion.